Fertility Law – Frequently Asked Questions

 This applies when an advisor or promoter obtains “confidential protection” regarding an avoidance transaction.
 “Confidential protection” means anything that prohibits the disclosure to any person or to the Minister of National Revenue (“MNR”) of the details or structure of the transaction.

 It is important to note that confidential protection does not include provisions that solely disclaim or restrict an advisor’s liability if the disclosure of transaction details or structure is not prohibited.
+Furthermore, the requirement for confidential protection to be applicable must relate to the tax treatment of the avoidance transaction.

 It may be advisable for lawyers to consider including “notwithstanding language” in their engagement or retainer letters to clarify that any confidentiality clauses contained within their documents should not be interpreted as providing confidential protection under the reportable transaction rules.
 This issue is elaborated on in detail in the “Recommendations” section of this Memorandum.